JMB-Scripts/SEC-SAXS-Analysis/README.md

 This script allows you to analyze and plot the elution profile of your SEC-SAXS experiment using data from Subtracted .dat files in the  folder FOLDER/.
 It creates two text files:

-1- Ragtime_01.txt containing Index of the frame, I(0) and Rg values, 2- MW_02.txt containing Index of the frame, I(0) and MW1 values.
+1- Ragtime_01.txt containing Index of the frame, I(0) and Rg values,

+2- MW_02.txt containing Index of the frame, I(0) and MW1 values.

 Then you can use software like Excel, Prism, SigmaPlot, etc., to plot the data as you want.
-You can also keep the graphs displayed by the script as a picture.
+You can also keep the graphs displayed by the script as a picture (see Output).

 ## User manual
 # Prerequisites